adkelley/elm-react/Readme.md

-# Draft Blog Post

-## Thinking in React, implementing in Elm
+# Tutorial: Thinking in Elm is similar to thinking in React

-I'm going to take you through my thought process of creating a searchable product data table in Elm.
-The inspiration for this example came from some discussion on the Elm Groups forum xx in which a poster was attempting to go from React to Elm.
+I'm going to take you through my process of creating a searchable product data table in Elm.
+My inspiration for this tutorial came from
-React using JSX and Javascript was described in Pete Hunt's seminal [blog post](https://facebook.github.io/react/docs/thinking-in-react.html).
-But instead of React, I'm using Elm while adhering to the same variable and components names from Pete's original blog post.
-My goal is to help others learn how to deconstruct patterns in React and convert them to pure functional patterns in Elm.
-I suggest you first implement the data table in React, because it will help you to clearly understand how to translate a pattern from React into Elm.
+Pete Hunt's seminal blog post ['Thinking in React'](https://facebook.github.io/react/docs/thinking-in-react.html).
+In his post, he shows how the React framework makes you think about apps as you build them, and I believe the [Elm language](http://elm-lang.org/) shares this same characteristic.
+The end result is that both quietly guide you towards well architected code, but I believe Elm can take you there more easily.

+Besides helping you to write well architected code, there are further commonalities between React and Elm - 1) Like React Elm is intended to help developers build applications that use data that changes over time;  2) Data and state flow in one direction, from the parent down to the child componenents.
+3) React and Elm both maintain a virtual DOM of their own, making them render super fast.

+But naturally, Elm is also very different than React.
+Besides writing in a different language than Javascript and JSX, Elm is purely functional and therefore you must think and implement functionally in order to implement a UI.
+This isn't hard, especially if you haven't spent a lot of time writing imperative code.
+While React espouses functional style programming, after all its Javascript and therefore its easy to mutate state if you're not careful or purposely decide to.

+In the sections below, I've purposely followed the same outline as Pete Hunt's original [blog post](https://facebook.github.io/react/docs/thinking-in-react.html).
+In my code examples, I've also purposely used the same names for the components, props, and state.
+Hopefully this should help to comphrehend the similarities and differences.
+So make sure you have a good read through and understanding of Pete's post before diving any further below.

+Todo: Keep this in the introduction?
+Given a mock from our designer, we immediately begin thinking about how we can translate the mock into Elm's Model-Update-View pattern.
+Moreover, the steps outlined in Pete's blog post are almost the same as in Elm.
+We 1) Break the UI into a component heirachy; 2) Build a static version 3) Identify the minimal ( but complete ) representation of UI state;
+and finally 4) Figure out the actions necessary to update the state, and notify the affected components whenever the state is changed.

 ## Step 0: Model the data
 Our JSON API returns some data that looks like this: